hmslima/sambahsacompletegrammar/sambahsa.md

 The conjugation of the verb “wois” is not compulsory.

-The conjugation of the verbs in the past is made per the following
+The conjugation of the verbs in the past is made by the following
 terminations:

 **1**^**st**^** **[]{#anchor-240}**person singular:** -im